tannercroom/istm325-group-formations/README.md

 <div id=instructions>
 <h3>How to Run This Program</h3>

 This Java program can be compiled and run in any Java Runtime Environment (JRE) the user chooses.
-After downloading the program, extract all files in "GroupFormations.zip" to a single location, and run <i>groupFormations.java</i> in your preferred environment.
+After downloading the program, extract all files in "istm325-group-formations-main.zip" to a single location, and run <i>groupFormations.java</i> in your preferred environment.
 This program has no GUI, and is fully executed through the console.

 <b>I. Define the student population in which to create groups.</b>